 Demonstrate Fit and Alignment

 In addition to your image’s ability to visually convey that you uniquely address the open call theme with creativity and originality, you want to do the same in any required written component.
 This is where you thoughtfully, distinctly, and professionally address how your submission is an outstanding open call submission.
 Through your open call submission materials (narrative, images, and supporting documentation), you want to be explicit in answering the question: Why do I belong here, and what shows I deserve this opportunity?
 State the obvious.
 Don’t assume the reviewer knows anything about you or what you intend to get across.
 Show a common thread linking all of your submitted materials to the open call’s focus and you will make a strong case for winning consideration.

-For example, if the competition is asking artists to submit a painted portrait and you submit a landscape with people in the background, then it will be difficult for reviewers to think your work aligns with the purpose of the theme.
+For example, if the competition is asking artists to submit a painted portrait and you submit a landscape with figures in the background, then it will be difficult for reviewers to think your work aligns with the purpose of the theme.
 If you submit a portrait that is ordinary and expected, you will likely have the same result.
 On the other hand, showing conceptual and artistic originality and a high degree of technical skill will get your submission noticed and be memorable.
-Your goal is to apply with a submission that no matter how many others the reviewers look at, they just can’t get yours out of their mind.
+Your goal is to apply with a submission that no matter how many others the reviewers look at, they just can’t get yours out of their minds.
 To do this, make sure your images tell a story in some way.
 Look at past winners to see what types of work, styles, and sensibilities have been recognized.
 They will vary from year to year, but you should be able to sense common traits that the winner’s work possesses.

 Make an Impression